gvaatstra/a11y-workshop/README.md

 ```

 ## Install
-First in the root of the repo run the following command to install the dependencies:
+First in the root of the repo run the following command to install the dependencies.
+This also installs Cypress:
 ```bash
 npm install
 ```